Acerca de

 A collection of health stories describing impacts of climate change on our community and health professionals.

-Our ultimate goal is to identify ways 'Michigan Clinicians for Climate Action' can become a trusted ally to underserved populations.
+Our ultimate goal is to identify ways 'Michigan Clinicians for Climate Action' can become a trusted ally to patients, and especially underserved populations, in the fight against climate change induced health impacts.

 Interested in telling your story?
-Click the option that best applies to you below!
+Click the option that best applies to you:

 Video Examples: